St Croix US Virgin Islands Travel Guide

 Taxis are readily available outside the terminal.
 Fares are fixed for specific destinations; confirm price with driver before journey.

-Some larger resorts and hotels offer shuttle services for guests.
+Some big resorts and hotels offer shuttle services for guests.
 Inquire at your place of stay provider before arrival.

-No particular exit fees or taxes are collected directly upon departure from the U.S. Virgin Islands.
+No particular exit fees or taxes are collected directly as you leave the U.S. The Virgin islands archipelago.
 Applicable departure taxes are typically part of your flight ticket price at purchase time.

-For domestic flights to the U.S. Mainland or Puerto Rico, arrive at STX at least TWO hours prior to the scheduled departure time.
+For domestic flights to the U.S. Mainland or The Island of enchantment, arrive at STX at least TWO hours prior to the scheduled departure time.
 For international connections, arrive 3 hours before STX departure for potential delays or security lines.

 The leaving lounge at STX offers quick-service eateries and duty-free shops for last-minute souvenirs, local rum, or other items.
 Shops adhere to U.S. Duty-free allowances.

-Taxis offer a convenient option for getting around St. Croix, especially for airport transfers.
+Taxis offer a convenient option for getting around St. Croix, especially for airport transport.
 Ride-sharing services are not available on the island.

 Renting a car is the most recommended method for independent exploration of St. Croix.
 It offers freedom to visit secluded beaches and hidden gems.